ciel-lang/CIEL/docs/repl.md

 ## Shell pass-through with "!"

-Activate it with `(enable-shell-passthrough)`.

-Use `!` to send a shell command:
+Use `!` to send a shell command.
+All shell commands are run interactively, so you can run `htop`, `sudo`, `emacs -nw` etc.

 ```
 !ls
 !sudo emacs -nw /etc/
 ```

-### Mixing Lisp code with "?"

-You can mix shell commands and Lisp code.
-The `?` character is the "lisp escape".
-For example:

-    * !echo ?(+ 2 3)

-or:

-    * (defun factorial (x) (if (zerop x) 1 (* x (factorial (1- x)))))
-    * !echo "fact 3: " ?(factorial 3)

-Escape the "?" with "\?" to write it in a shell command.

-### Shell commands in Slime and limitations

-The "!" shell pass-through is not enabled by default.
-You can enable both in the terminal REPL and in Slime:

-      CIEL-USER> (enable-shell-passthrough)

-There are differences on how shell commands are handled in the terminal REPL and in Slime.

-All shell commands in the terminal are run interactively.
-You can see the program output as it goes.
-In Emacs and Slime, the commands are run *synchronously*, the output (and error output) is captured and displayed when the command is finished.

-In the terminal REPL, you can use `sudo`, `emacs -nw` and other visual and interactive commands, but not in Slime.

-> Note: the shell-passthrough feature is experimental.

-> Note: we encourage our users to use a good editor rather than a terminal!

-We use our fork of the [Clesh](https://github.com/lisp-maintainers/clesh) library.
+We provide TAB completion for shell commands that are in your PATH.

-See also [Lish](https://github.com/nibbula/lish/) and [SHCL](https://github.com/bradleyjensen/shcl) for more unholy union of (posix) shells and Common Lisp.
+See [Lish](https://github.com/nibbula/lish/) and [SHCL](https://github.com/bradleyjensen/shcl) for more unholy union of (posix) shells and Common Lisp.

 ## Syntax highlighting